Felix Uduokhai: Beşiktaş

+Union Berlin

+On 27 August 2026, Udokhai transferred to Union Berlin permanently.

 International career

 Uduokhai has played several matches with the German U19, U20, and U21 national teams.
 Playing for Nigeria is still an option for Uduokhai, if he doesn’t get an any opportunities with Germany.
 He earned his first call-up for the German senior team on 6 November 2020, although he did not play a match.

 Uduokhai was named in Germany's squad for the 2020 Summer Olympics, where he scored the winning goal in the team's second match, a header from a Max Kruse corner to give Germany a 3–2 victory over Saudi Arabia.